MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 > [!NOTE]
 > Any additional sections, images, or actions in a message do not appear.

-All text fields support markdown and HTML.
-You can control which sections use markdown or HTML by setting the `markdown` property in a message.
+All text fields support Markdown and HTML.
+You can control which sections use Markdown or HTML by setting the `markdown` property in a message.
 By default, `markdown` is set to `true`.
 If you want to use HTML instead, set `markdown` to `false`.

 If you specify the `themeColor` property, it overrides the `accentColor` property in the app manifest.